 By establishing an offshore development center in countries like India, companies in the West gain access to a massive talent pool that they can leverage to scale quickly.
 However, offshoring has also become increasingly popular because of one factor – cost.

 The fact that you can hire talent at a significantly cheaper payroll is attractive to a lot of companies who are looking at tight IT project budgets.
 In such a scenario, can you go offshore and reduce operational costs enough to increase your profits?
-What are the actual financial benefits of investing in an offshore team?
+What are the actual financial benefits of investing in an offshore software team?
 In this post, we explore these questions and more.

 The big question: Why are IT project budget overruns so common?